CBO Music UK [Release date: 13.05.18]

 It all sounds like fun.
 The material is fresh, the arrangements are razor sharp and the playing is shot through with real vitality.

-Chris’s role as a fine interpretive singer is neatly captured by Scott Ralph’s seamless production.
-And the combination of good songs, intuitive phrasing and a pristine sonic quality, underpinned by the band’s hard driving energy that makes for a highly recommended rip roaring album. ****½
+Chris Bevington’s original musical vision is nailed by a splendid 9 piece band and framed by Scott Ralph’s seamless production.
+The combination of good songs, hard driving energy and a pristine sonic quality makes for a highly recommended rip roaring album. ****½

 Review by Pete Feenstra